 Major Discoveries and Milestones

 In 1996, CRI Scientific Advisory Council director James P. Allison, Ph.D., and Matthew F. Krummel, Ph.D., a CRI investigator award recipient, established checkpoint blockade as a powerful new approach to cancer immunotherapy, by showing that an antibody which blocked the activity of a receptor on T cells called CTLA-4 could enhance tumor immunity [i].
 This work led directly to clinical trials and paved the way for the FDA approval in 2011 of Yervoy® (ipilimumab), the first treatment shown to extend the lives of patients with advanced melanoma.
+Dr. Allison along with Dr. Tasuku Honjo received the 2018 Nobel Prize in Physiology or Medicine for their research on immune checkpoints and its transformational effects on cancer therapy.

 CRI funded research in four laboratories—those of Arlene Sharpe, M.D., Ph.D., Gordon Freeman, Ph.D., Lieping Chen, M.D., Ph.D., and Drew Pardoll, M.D., Ph.D.—that helped discover the PD-1 receptor pathway and establish it as a new immune checkpoint that could be targeted in cancer immunotherapy.
 Two PD-1 checkpoint inhibitors, Keytruda® (pembrolizumab) and Opdivo® (nivolumab), were approved by the FDA in 2014 for the treatment of advanced melanoma, and Opdivo in 2015 for non-small cell lung cancer.